 Since the outbreak of Coronavirus, I’ve been inundated with more questions than ever from customers as to how to get refunds when events, flights and holidays are cancelled or when a service is no longer available.
 The problem is that there so much information out there and some companies are not playing fair when it comes to issuing refunds which they are legally obliged to action.
 However, worry not, I’ve got your back and have come up with this simple guide to getting your money back if a refund is due.

 Companies are permitted to offer alternatives for cancellations such as vouchers or credit notes but they must also offer a cash refund within 7 days for flights or 14 days for package holidays.
 Under the Consumer Rights Act 2015, you are legally entitled to this refund.
-The Competition and Markets Authority (CMA) has recently announced that it will take companies to court if they do not comply.
+The Competition and Markets Authority (CMA) will challenge the companies that do not comply.

-Please note that if you cancel your holiday or flight because you no longer wish to travel or hold an event then you are not entitled to a refund.
-You must wait until a cancellation is actioned by your travel operator due to the restrictions.
-If you still have a balance to pay then pay it otherwise you run the risk of being in breach of contract.
+It’s worth remembering that disinclination to travel is not a valid reason for a refund so if you cancel your holiday or flight because you no longer wish to travel then you are not automatically entitled to one.
+If you still have a balance to pay then pay it otherwise you run the risk of being in breach of contract through non payment.
 If possible make this payment by credit card so that you have additional protection should you need to claim a refund later down the line.

 Stick to the facts and be clear and concise in the points you make.